Huntley Church of England Primary School Curriculum.

 We aim for the children to confidently and independently use and apply computing skills to support and extend their learning.
 We develop a culture where the use of ICT becomes second nature to our pupils, thus ensuring they are ready and able to embrace the technological advances of the future.
 Use of ICT is encouraged in all subject areas.
 Coding is taught throughout the school.

 Music is taught throughout the school and in cross-curricular way.
-Instrumental tuition is given to all children in Class Estuary for a year.
+Instrumental tuition is given to all children in Class Estuary for two terms and for a term in Class Stream.
 Children also have the opportunity to learn an instrument with a peripatetic teacher.
 At Christmas we have a whole school musical production and all children are involved in our yearly Founder’s Day service.

 Modern foreign languages (M.F.L.)

-French is taught from year two, throughout the school.
-Teaching is supported and delivered by Newent Community Secondary School.
+French is taught from year three upwards, throughout the school.
+Teaching is delivered by a secondary specialist languages teacher.

 Early Years Foundation Stage